What is the Facial ID?

 Facial vectors (hence biometrics hash) are stored as an array of floating point numbers.
 The data is meaningless on its own, effectively acting as a hash, and cannot be reverse engineered.
 Only your application have access to the currently built index.
 You can manage, download, grab your encryption key as well as collect analytics on this index via the Application Manager on the FACEIO Console.
 You can learn more about our privacy practices and compliance via our Trust Center & Privacy Best Practices pages.

-Deleting Facial IDs
+Deleting Index IDs

 or POST

-Facial IDs falls in the category of Personal data just exactly email addresses, and therefore subject to Data Protection including the right to be forgotten.
+Index IDs falls in the category of Personal data just exactly email addresses, and therefore subject to Data Protection including the right to be forgotten.

 It would make sense to write a set of security and privacy requirements for your project team(s) that specify usage of such features to mitigate the associated risks.
 You should enlist the help of a web security expert to write these requirements, and consider both user needs and welfare, as well as other issues like policy and regulation enforced by legislation such as the EU General Data Protection Regulation (GDPR).

-If your implementation includes user profiles or accounts (i.e. A dashboard), and a user deletes his/her account/profile, you should interpret this as a revocation of consent and thus proceed to the deletion of the Unique Facial ID assigned to this user on the target application if any.
+If your implementation includes user profiles or accounts (i.e. A dashboard), and a user deletes his/her account/profile, you should interpret this as a revocation of consent and thus proceed to the deletion of the Unique Index ID assigned to this user on the target application if any.

 Addressing Privacy & Security